t1/junit-5-structure-demo/README.md

 ```

 These `given...` methods all return an `input` String, while all `when...` methods take that string as an argument.
-When tests get more complex, they produce or require more than one object, so you'll have to pass them via member variables.
+When tests get more complex, they produce or require more than one object, so you'll have to pass them via field.
 Let's do that here, too:

 ```java